Jason Wright

-Jason Gomillion Wright (born July 12, 1982) is an American businessman who is the president of the Washington Commanders of the National Football League (NFL).
-Born in the Greater Los Angeles area, he attended Northwestern University in the early 2000s and played running back for the Wildcats while earning a degree in psychology.
-Wright went undrafted following graduation and was briefly a member of the NFL's San Francisco 49ers in 2004 before serving as a reserve running back and special teamer for the Atlanta Falcons, Cleveland Browns, and Arizona Cardinals.
-He served as a team captain and NFLPA representative with the latter during the 2011 NFL lockout before retiring that same year.
+Jason Gomillion Wright (born July 12, 1982) is an American business consultant.
+He attended Northwestern University in the early 2000s and played American football as a running back for the Wildcats while earning a degree in psychology.
+Wright played as a reserve running back and special teamer in the National Football League (NFL) for the Atlanta Falcons, Cleveland Browns, and Arizona Cardinals.
+He additionally served as the NFLPA representative for the Cardinals during the 2011 NFL lockout before retiring.

-Following his playing career, Wright enrolled and graduated with a Master of Business Administration degree in operations and finance in 2013 from the University of Chicago Booth School of Business.
-After graduation, he moved to Washington, D.C. and began working for the management consulting firm McKinsey & Company, advising companies on workplace culture and diversity.
-In 2020, Wright was hired as president of the Washington Commanders, making him the first black NFL team president.
+Wright graduated with a Master of Business Administration degree from the University of Chicago Booth School of Business.
+He moved to Washington, D.C., in 2013 and began work for the management consulting firm McKinsey & Company advising companies on workplace culture.
+Wright, the first black president of an NFL franchise, served as Washington Commanders team president from August 2020 to July 2024.
 He is also a business partner with the Union Theological Seminary, Greater Washington Partnership, and The Economic Club of Washington, D.C.